vdaas/vald/docs/overview/component/mirror-gateway.md

   - If all target hosts return a status code `NOT_FOUND`, the Mirror Gateway returns `NOT_FOUND`.
   - If the target host returns a status code other than `OK` or `NOT_FOUND`, the Mirror Gateway returns that status code without continuous processing.
   - If all target hosts return a status code `OK` or `NOT_FOUND`, the Mirror Gateway returns `OK`.

-For more information, please refer to [Mirror Gateway Troubleshooting](../../troubleshooting/mirror-gateway.md).